Kia Niro PHEV performance, top speed & engine

 - 1VerdictIt's not the most inspiring car to drive, but the excellent fuel economy and a decent electric range make the Kia Niro PHEV plug-in hybrid family SUV worth a look

 - 2Range, MPG, CO2 & chargingThe Kia Niro PHEV gives you useful extra electric-only range over the hybrid version – but at a price

 - 3Running costs & insuranceThe Niro PHEV is one of the more expensive models in the Kia range, but will have very low running costs for some people

-- 4Engines, drive & performance - currently readingThe Kia Niro PHEV is not the most engaging or quickest car of its type, but it's relaxing and relatively comfortable to drive
+- 4Engines, drive & performance - currently readingThe Kia Niro PHEV is not the most engaging or fastest car of its type, but it's relaxing and relatively comfortable to drive in most situations

 - 5Interior, dashboard & comfortThe Kia Niro PHEV's interior is well built and there's plenty of standard equipment on both of the available trim levels

 - 6Boot space, seating & practicalityThere’s plenty of space for a family and all their luggage in the versatile Kia Niro PHEV